Betta 101

 In the wild, bettas spend their days hunting mosquito larvae, water fleas, and tiny crustaceans in the shallow waters of Southeast Asia.
 They’re predators, not grazers.
 Your betta in its tank has the same digestive system and the same nutritional needs, just a much smaller pond.

 That means generic tropical flakes full of grain and plant filler aren’t going to cut it.
 Bettas are carnivores, and they need food that matches.
 The good news is that feeding them well isn’t complicated once you know what to look for.
-This guide covers what to feed, how much, how often, and the most common feeding mistakes to avoid.

 The Best Everyday Food for Your Betta